Leicester's Commonwealth: Content

 The book takes the form of a dialogue between a Cambridge scholar, a lawyer and a gentleman.
 It begins as a plea for religious toleration by asserting that Catholics who are loyal to the Queen and country should be free to profess their religion.
-The lawyer, who professes to be a moderate "papist", expresses the view that religious differences do not undermine the patriotism of citizens and gives examples of religiously-divided populations that have united to defend their country against external enemies.
+The lawyer, who professes to be a moderate "papist", expresses the view that religious differences do not undermine the patriotism of citizens and gives examples of religiously divided populations that have united to defend their country against external enemies.

 The text quickly veers into an attack on the Earl of Leicester by making all kinds of accusations against him, most notably a number of murders.
 His first is that of his wife, Amy Robsart, who according to the tract was found at the bottom of a short flight of stairs with a broken neck, her headdress still standing undisturbed "upon her head".
-Leicester's hired assassin later confesses on his death bed while "all the devils in hell" tear him in pieces.
+Leicester's hired assassin later confesses on his death bed while "all the devils in hell" tear him into pieces.
 Meanwhile, the assassin's servant, who witnessed the deed, has already been dispatched in prison by Leicester's agents before he could tell the story.
-With the expert help of his Italian physician, Dr. Giulio, Leicester goes on to remove the husbands of his lovers Douglas, Lady Sheffield and Lettice, Countess of Essex (ladies referred to as "his Old and his New Testaments").
+With the expert help of his Italian physician, Dr. Giulio, Leicester goes on to remove the husbands of his lovers Douglas, Lady Sheffield and Lettice, Countess of Essex (ladies referred to as "his Old and his New Testaments"), including John Sheffield, 2nd Baron Sheffield.
 The Cardinal of Chatillon, Nicholas Throckmorton, Lady Margaret Lennox, and the Earl of Sussex are dispatched in the same manner, by poison.
 After the murder of Walter Devereux, 1st Earl of Essex, Leicester pays Francis Drake to kill Thomas Doughty, who knows too much about the situation (Doughty had been executed by Drake for mutiny at sea).